[Note: The shortbread got some fresh photos in 2019.]

 Sweet Potato Salad: Well, here’s a lesson for you: Don’t buy sweet potatoes in August.
 They won’t be very good.
 Still, I already had fall on the brain when I wanted to make one last potato salad this summer and the notion of a sweet potato one seemed like a great way to bridge the seasons.
 That it had a spicy peanut dressing didn’t hurt either, because my favorite things to do with squash or sweet potatoes is to pair them with something with a kick.
 The end result, however, was as could be expected from sweet potatoes bought months before they were in season–bland.
 Yet, since everything else about it was tasty, it leads me to believe that if I had cooled my heels another couple months, this could have been a great one.
 Of course, then might wonder how they can find sugar snap peas worth eating three months out of season, and well, I suppose that leaves us at something of an impasse.
 [Recipe]

-12 tablespoons (1 1/2 sticks) unsalted butter, melted and still warm
+- 12 tablespoons (6 ounces or 170 grams) unsalted butter, melted and still warm

-1 teaspoon pure vanilla extract or the scrapings from half a vanilla bean
+- 1 teaspoon vanilla extract or the seeds from half a vanilla bean

-1/4 teaspoon salt or a couple pinches of flaky maldon
+- 1/4 teaspoon salt or a two solid pinches of flaky sea salt (such as Maldon)